WhyMaks/Cipher/README.md

+# Main info

-# How the cipher works?
+- How the cipher works?

-- Customise it yourself!
+  -- you just customise it yourself!

 ## You can check how the cipher works [here](https://whymaks.github.io/Cipher/), btw